bogdanprofirescu/Project-GMaps/README.md

 * on how to create a side-menu, w3schools - https://www.w3schools.com/howto/howto_js_sidenav.asp

-* on how to work with Google APIs, Udacity course on Front End Development - Understanding API Services, https://www.udacity.com/course/front-end-web-developer-nanodegree--nd001
+* on how to work with Google APIs, Udacity course on Front End Development - Understanding API Services (code from Udacity was slightly modified), https://www.udacity.com/course/front-end-web-developer-nanodegree--nd001

 * on how to identify the index of an object in an array depending on its property value -  http://stackoverflow.com/questions/8668174/indexof-method-in-an-object-array